 PARKS AND TREPIDATION (2016)

-Described by Tokyo’s official travel guide as “an oasis in the city,” Inokashira Park has helped make Kichijoji one of the city’s trendiest neighbourhoods.
-Picturesque all year round–especially during sakura season–the park boasts plenty of attractions that make it a popular destination for a diverse mixture of locals and tourists.
-There’s a zoo, a handful of lively restaurants and coffee shops, a mix of sports fields, an outdoor theater, a shrine, a pond, and the recently renovated Ghibli Museum.
-Whether you’re planning a first date, a place to sip some afternoon konbini drinks, or just scouting for the perfect spot to take your next selfie, Inokashira Park is a pretty safe bet.
+Described by Tokyo’s official travel guide as “an oasis in the city,” Inokashira Park has helped make Kichijoji one of Tokyo’s trendiest neighbourhoods.
+Picturesque all year round–especially during sakura season–the park boasts plenty of attractions that make it a popular destination for both locals and tourists.
+There’s a zoo, a handful of lively restaurants and coffee shops, sports fields, an outdoor theater, a shrine, a pond, and the recently renovated Ghibli Museum.
+Whether you’re planning a first date, a picnic, or just scouting for the perfect spot to take your next selfie, Inokashira Park is a pretty safe bet.

 Well, safe to an extent.
-While after-dark might be rolex replica one of the most romantic times to visit the park, it’s also when things get straight-up creepy.
-As late-summer temperatures start their slow descent and fog begins to swirl through the park, the line between “unforgettable evening stroll” and “the ‘Upside-Down’ from Stranger Things" starts to get a little blurry.
+Inokashira is idyllic in the day, but at night it can get straight-up creepy.
+As late-summer temperatures begin their slow descent and thick autumnal fog starts to swirl through through the trees, the line between “unforgettable evening stroll” and “the ‘Upside-Down’ from Stranger Things" quickly slips from focus.

 The park's many walking paths change their tone after sunset, too.
-Inokashira is smaller than other major parks in Tokyo, it’s still easy to lose the crowd.
-Walk through the park late at night, and it won’t take you long to find yourself completely on your own.
-Alone and in the dark, the whole tone of the park changes.
-Quaint dirt paths that were inviting when doused in sunlight seem like significantly worse ideas after dark, even with the park’s ample lamp light.
+Inokashira is smaller than other popular Tokyo parks, but it’s still easy to lose the crowd.
+Walk through the park late at night and it won’t take long before you find yourself alone.
+Meandering trails that were inviting in the sunlight seem like significantly worse ideas after dark, even under lamp light.

-The same holds true for the architecture.
-One of the park’s most charming features is its coffee shops, like hidden gem Blue Sky Coffee.
-As they are housed not in slick modern structures but old wooden houses that could be mistaken for enchanted cottages, it’s hard to imagine a more replica watches uk peaceful place to enjoy a warm drink—during the day, that is.
-Flip the switch to midnight, and it’s like a scene from ’70s Japanese horror film House.
-Storm shutters down and pitch black, save for a single light in an upstairs window…they look like the kind of place where the price of a latte isn’t a few hundred yen, but rather your mortal soul.
+The same holds true for the park's architecture.
+Inokashira's is home to several tiny coffee shops–like hidden gem Blue Sky Coffee–that could be mistaken for enchanted cottages during the day.
+But flip the switch to midnight and it’s like a scene from ’70s Japanese horror film House.
+Storm-shuttered and pitch black save for a single light in an upstairs window, the cafes look like the kind of place where the price of a latte isn’t a few hundred yen but your mortal soul.
 Still want that cup of joe?

-It’s not just the time of day that lends the park its darkness.
-Legend says Benzaiten, the goddess to whom the Inokashira’s blood-red Shinto shrine is dedicated, has placed a curse on the space.
-According to an urban legend, any couple who rides in one of Inokashira Pond’s rowboats—yes, even those adorable vessels shaped like swans—will inspire such jealousy from Benzaiten that they’ll be doomed to break up shortly after they’re back on shore.
+It’s not just the shadows that lend the park its darkness.
+Legend says Benzaiten, the goddess honoured by Inokashira’s blood-red Shinto shrine, has placed a curse upon the park.
+Any couple who heads out on Inokashira Pond—yes, even via those adorable swan-shaped boats—will provoke jealous Benzaiten to snuff their romance shortly after they’re back on shore.

-But there’s more.
-Even if you don’t believe in rolex replica sale ghosts, it’s interesting to note that the area was also the site of an infamous unsolved dismemberment case that went on to inspire Natsuo Kirino’s 2004 crime thriller Out.
+Even if you don’t believe in ghosts, there's something to dread.
+Inokashira was the site of an infamous and unsolved dismemberment case that inspired Natsuo Kirino’s 2004 crime thriller Out.
 Looks like it's not just local goddesses that have a score to settle.

 The bright side to this gloom is that even at its eeriest, Inokashira Park is stunningly beautiful.
-Its dark side might even serve to make it more attractive.
-Far more than merely picturesque, it’s the kind of place that has plenty of secrets to discover, and can completely transform itself depending on which story you choose to believe.
+In the right light, its dark side might even increase it attraction.
+More than merely picturesque, Inokashira has plenty of secrets and can completely transform itself based on which story you choose to believe.
 Sure, some of them might make your blood run cold, but a little fright can be fun...can't it?

-Tokyo is one of the safest cities in the world, and so there's little to fear in Inokashira no matter what the time of day.
+Tokyo is one of the safest cities in the world, so there's little to fear in Inokashira no matter what the time of day.
 Or is that just what we tell ourselves to quiet our nerves?
 Until you explore Inokashira at night, who can really say what’s hidden in the shadows?